Sonar-LaunchPad/Unstoppable-Wallet-Website/src/faq/en/balance/why-wallet-balance-is-showing-incorrect-amount.md

 - when the app synchronizes itself with the blockchain the balance for coins as well as total balance amount will keep changing depending on the synchronization progress.

-In some cases the balance amount for Bitcoin, Bitcoin Cash, Litecoin, Dash and Zcash cryptocurrencies may be shown incorrectly as a result of Unstoppable wallet failing to correctly identify an incoming transaction.
+In some cases the balance amount for Bitcoin, Bitcoin Cash, Litecoin, Dash and Zcash cryptocurrencies may be shown incorrectly as a result of StarBase wallet failing to correctly identify an incoming transaction.

-In such cases you're welcome to report the issue to the Unstoppable team and wait for the fix.
+In such cases you're welcome to report the issue to the StarBase team and wait for the fix.
 It will be addressed on a priority basis.